Arsenal played out a rather disappointing 2-2 draw against fellow London side Crystal Palace on Sunday evening at the Emirates Stadium.

 Before the international break, we took on Bournemouth and scored the only goal of the game at the Emirates from a set piece.
 A corner which was delivered by Nicolas Pepe and turned in by David Luiz.

 Coming back from the international break, we went away to Sheffield United and failed to score, but conceded a rather cheap goal.

 And now, against Palace, Arsenal scored two quick fire goals from two set pieces yet again.
 Two corners delivered by Pepe was turned in by Luiz and Sokratis.
 Palace fought back and the game ended 2-2.
 Which meant we have gone three games (270 minutes) without scoring from open play in the Premier League.

 For a team with arguably one of the most deadliest and most expensive attacking front-line in the League this season, this is an absolute disgrace.
 But why is this so?

 Simply put, NO creativity behind the strikers!
-I don’t need to explain to you who’s at fault do I?
+And I don’t need to explain to you who’s fault that is or do I?